‘Everything has its beauty, but not everyone sees it.’

 A level Fine Art

-This is a two-year course that leads to ‘A’ Level and aims to develop the student’s understanding of the nature of visual thinking and their use of visual language.
-The students explore and develop the capacity for creative thought and process whereby they become confident and able to innovate, initiate and produce effective personal responses, alongside developing a critical awareness of the subject.
+Following GCSE study in Art and Design, students beginning A level Fine Art develop their understanding of the nature of visual thinking and visual language.
+Through exploration of a greater range of styles and artistic movements, students develop their capacity for creative thought and become confident innovators, producing effective personal responses, alongside developing a critical awareness of the subject.

-Students are to complete a coursework based module which is centred on a set theme.
-The module is split into two components which will allow students to really develop their skills and to establish themselves as artists.
-Throughout this module the students will develop their sketchbook investigations with a strong emphasis on drawing skills, experimentation and research into linked artists, towards developing into two final pieces.
+In Year 12, students complete the coursework component, centred on a set theme.
+Students develop their sketchbook investigations with a strong emphasis on drawing skills, experimentation, and research into artists of interest, towards developing into two final pieces.

-The ‘Externally set assignment’ is set by the exam board and is completed under exam conditions at the end of the Year.
-Students will develop a body of preparation studies and complete the final piece under a 15 hour controlled assessment under exam conditions.
+This is followed by the externally set assignment from the exam board and is completed under exam conditions at the end of the Year.
+Students will develop a body of preparatory studies and complete the final piece under a 15-hour controlled assessment under exam conditions.

-Students will be supported by two members of staff of which one will be of constant support for students, known as their lead teacher.
-Both members of staff will support each student in following the course and provide instruction and guidance throughout.
+We encourage accountability, supporting students to work independently and ambition in developing the skills they need to establish themselves as artists.
 The department operates an open access policy for post 16 students where they can freely use the art studios during their study periods, with an allocated room for sixth form students only.
 Field study is promoted, along with visits to Art galleries and exhibitions during the course.
-Students are expected to meet the coursework requirements at each stage and are strongly encouraged to develop a personal style of practice.

 Year 12 and 13 Fine Art curriculum map PDF

 How to find out more and support your child’s learning

 Edexcel Fine Art specification GCE A Level Fine Art 9FAO